 - Complement rather than compete with the collecting priorities of other special collections repositories.

-As part of its mission, the Institute Archives is charged with the collection and preservation of Institute records possessing permanent historical value.
+As part of its mission, the Institute Archives is charged with the collection and preservation of Institute records possessing permanent administrative, legal, fiscal and historical value.

-Recorded information documenting the above activities is collected regardless of format, and includes: administrative papers and files; letter books; financial ledgers; notebooks; pictorial materials; sound recordings; microforms; computer tape and discs; printed material; maps; motion picture film and video tape; and ephemera.
+Recorded information documenting the above activities is collected regardless of format, and includes: administrative papers and files; letter books; financial ledgers; notebooks; pictorial materials; sound recordings; microforms; computer discs; digital files; printed material; maps; motion picture film and video tape; and ephemera.

 The department’s manuscript collection focuses on nineteenth and early twentieth century science and technology.
 Materials are collected in the following subject areas and disciplines: civil engineering, especially bridge, canal, and railroad design and construction; mechanics and mechanical engineering; geology; chemistry; physics; mathematics; architecture; and science and technology studies.